- RAW photos are a file format where all the data from the camera is still preserved.

 […] lately any vertical photos will flip sideways automatically.
 When I try to rotate it, I now get “That didn’t work, RAW files don’t rotate.
 Select edit to rotate and save it as a different file type.”
 This has never happened before.
 I work with multiple photos and I really don’t want to have to change.

-How to fix the issue of rotating RAW photos?
+How do I fix the rotating RAW photos issue?

 You can do this by following these steps: